hue881/hue881.github.io/mcs/2026/summer/syllabus/index.md

 ## Required Materials

 There is no textbook.
-All materials are provided in class.
+All materials, including computers are provided in class.
 Students should have access to:

 - The course's printed handouts and reference sheets (provided each week, bilingual English + Chinese).
 - [Scratch](https://scratch.mit.edu) — free, browser-based.